By Eve Gumpel, California Business Journal.

 COO Forum chapter meetings are held monthly and last two hours.
 Members spend part of the time helping each other solve business issues or talking about business challenges.
 The rest of the time is focused on best practices, usually presented by a guest speaker or thought leader.

 Today, the COO Business Forum has 21 local chapters and 18,000 members in its LinkedIn group.
 Chapters in Canada, Australia and the United Kingdom are coming on board in the first quarter of 2019.
 Shepard’s goal is 50 chapters by January 1, 2020.
+You can also apply through Canada express entry score.

 With the expansion of the COO role and the increased entry of first-time COOs, Shepard’s services have “become even more relevant to the COOs and greater business community,” he says.